• Skip to primary navigation

 • Cocoa powder: Unsweetened cocoa powder gives this batter its chocolatey taste.

-• Milk: I recommend using whole milk for best flavor.
+• Milk: I recommend whole milk for best flavor.

 • Flour: I use all-purpose flour.
-The flour is heat treated to kill off any existing bacteria.
-This step is option but recommended.
+I recommend heat treating the flour to kill off any bacteria.
 You can heat treat flour in the oven or the microwave.

-• Salt: Salt helps balance out the sweetness.
-It also brings out the chocolate flavor!
+• Salt: Salt balances out the sweetness and brings out the chocolate flavor!

 • Instead of all-purpose flour, use gluten free flour.

-• For an even richer brownie batter, swap out the milk for heavy cream.
+• Swap out the milk for heavy cream.

 • To make this vegan, use vegan milk.